Summer Program 2021

-Enrollment through https://gps.princeton.edu/ begins on Monday, 01 February, and ends on Monday, 08 March.
+Enrollment through Global Program System (GPS) begins on Monday, February 1 and ends on Monday, March 8.
 The cost of tuition for one course is $2,000.

-Prerequisite GER 107 or a 200- or 300-level course taught in German along with an instructor’s recommendation
+Prerequisite: Successful completion of GER 107 or a 200- or 300-level course taught in German

 This does not apply for Summer 2021.